RH-Lin/MSG-MBA/README.md

 # MSG-MBA (Still Sorting out...)
 The source code of “Dynamically Shifting Multimodal Representations via Hybrid-Modal Attention for Multimodal Sentiment Analysis”.
-We will Release the codes and datasets after paper accepted.
+We will release the codes and datasets after paper accepted.